Ria424/developers-animatesdk-docs/Document_object/Document25.md

 #### Returns

-A Boolean value: true if the Edit Symbols menu and functionality are available for use; false otherwise.
+`boolean`; A boolean value: true if the Edit Symbols menu and functionality are available for use; false otherwise.

 #### Description